JohnEdwa/RTAutoSprintExtended/Readme.md

 * Console Command: `rt_enabled` can be used to disable/enable most of the sprinting functionality.
 * Console Command: `rt_fov` changes CustomFOV.
 * Console Command: `rt_artificer_flamethrower_toggle` sets the flamethrower mode.
+* Console Command: `rt_sprintcheat` disables angle checking and allows you to sprint in any direction.

 ## Known Issues